DarinyWu/DarinyWu.github.io/_pages/about.md

 I am a **Postdoctoral Researcher** in the Division of Transport Planning, Department of Civil and Architectural Engineering, at **KTH Royal Institute of Technology**, Sweden.

-I am an **AI-driven urban mobility researcher** with expertise in autonomous driving management, synthetic data generation, and privacy-preserving mobility analytics.
-My work sits at the intersection of **transport planning and management, machine learning, and urban behavioural analysis**, and I have research and professional experience spanning **China, Singapore, Hong Kong, and Europe**.
+I am an **AI-driven urban mobility researcher** with expertise in reinforcement learning, synthetic data generation, and mobility analytics.
+My work sits at the intersection of **transport planning and management, travel behavioural analysis and machine learning**, and I have research and professional experience spanning **China, Singapore, Hong Kong, and Europe**.

 ---

 ## Education